prolearner/hypertorch/README.md

-# hypergrad
+# HyperTorch

-Lightweight flexible research-oriented package to compute approximate hypergradients in [PyTorch](https://github.com/pytorch/pytorch).
+Lightweight flexible research-oriented package to compute  hypergradients in [PyTorch](https://github.com/pytorch/pytorch).

 ## What is an hypergradient?
 Given the following bi-level problem.